 Cheapest non-owner car insurance companies in South Carolina

-According to CarInsurance.com’s analysis, Auto-Owners offers the lowest non-owner car insurance rates in South Carolina, with an average cost of $11 per month.
-Geico and State Farm also provide affordable non-owner insurance premiums.
+CarInsurance.com’s analysis shows that Auto-Owners offers the most affordable non-owner car insurance rates in South Carolina, at $11 per month.
+Other insurers like Geico and State Farm also offer affordable premiums.

 Non-owner car insurance in South Carolina, by age and gender